Estimated reading time: 17 minutes

 The need for life insurance for our family was a must, and today Tobin Tuff is going to answer your questions.

 Thanks to the CBB readers for sending in their questions for PolicyMe.

-As well, a massive thank-you to Tobin from PolicyMe for taking the time out to chat with us.
+Thanks to Tobin from PolicyMe for taking the time to chat with us.

 1. Who is PolicyMe, and how has digital life insurance changed traditional life insurance applications?